Mrs. Laura D'Alessio

 Students requesting a letter must show above-average qualities that made them stand out among their peers.
-Your instructors worked hard to earn their reputations; you too must also work hard to develop your high-quality reputation in order to earn a letter from a professor.
+Your instructors worked hard to earn their reputations; you also must work hard to develop your high-quality reputation to earn a letter from a professor.

 If you intend to request a letter of recommendation from me, please keep in mind:

 (1) All students must formally contact me via e-mail and receive my written approval/consent before listing me as a contact or reference.